 I was still prepared to fight as best as I could.
 So with the support of our birthing center we started expressing on my left side while feeding on the right.
 I knew though that this is also not an easy choice.
 Expressing is NOT like it is advertised in glossy magazines.
 Happy, glowing mums with smiling content babies and magical pumps.
 What you do not see is the exhaustion of expressing.
 Time oh what is time?
 When you have the choice to sleep, shower, eat…. having to pump instead takes its toll.

-Though my work and research I see children consume all manners of nutrient poor, ultra-processed foods.
+Through my work and research I see children consume all manners of unhealthy, highly processed and toxic foods.
 Where is the judgement now?
 Where is the ‘vegetables are best’ signs above the lollipop stands??
 Where is the legal disclaimer to sign when you give your child Coca-Cola?
 (You have to sign a waiver in hospital to give your child formula).
 Good nutrition is a life-long habit, why is there such emphasis on the first few months and then effort and to promote and encourage good nutrition is just forgotten about?

 The Best Choice

 I am the first to say breast feeding is the best nutritional choice for your baby.
 There is compelling research to support this.
 However, a mother’s choice to breast feed is often not as simple as this.
 There may be a multitude of factors at play just like in my case.
 I have chosen to put my son’s needs for love, and bonding first.
 I have also chosen the needs of my first son, who needs a mother there for him too – if I am to be spending HOURS trying to painfully feed my new-born how are his needs meet?
 Am I to deprive both my children of the mum they need, when there is another option?
 I will let you be the judge of that .…but what-ever judgement is put on me, trust me I have tortured myself about it even more.